psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 - Each container speaks to its own kernel.
 - This affects performance especially on cloud because this becomes nested virtualisation.
 #### Runtime Classes

+### Isolation
+#### Hard
+- Separate kernel for each container or pod.
+- Each team or tenant operates completely in its own environment. - eg. Kata Containers or full VMs.
+#### Soft
+- The use of namespaces and network policies.
+- The use of policy as code.
+- Resource limits and quotas.